pothi/wordpress-nginx/README.md

 There are multiplpe advantages of using this repo as your go-to nginx configuration.

-+ Correct use `if` statement.
++ Correct use of `if` statement because [ifisevil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).
 + SSL / LetsEncrypt / Certbot compatible.
-+ Continuously updated sample configurations with best practices.
 + Multisite support.
 + Contains ready-to-use sample vhost entries.
++ Continuously updated sample configurations with best practices.

 ## Available templates / vhost entries